WHAT TO DO IN DRESDEN IN 1-4 DAYS

 If you’re planning a trip to Dresden, make sure to add Saxon Switzerland to your list of must-sees!
 This national park in the Elbe Valley is unlike anything you’ve ever seen before.
 It’s a unique blend of towering sandstone mountains and lush greenery that will leave you in awe.

-Hiking enthusiasts will be pleased to find a variety of trail options, but don’t worry – even beginners can reach the top with minimal exertion.
-Get your camera ready, because you won’t want to miss capturing this stunning sight.
-Best of all, it’s completely cost-free!
+Find a variety of trail options, but don’t worry – even beginners can reach the top with minimal exertion.

-Looking to take a break from all the hustle and bustle of planning your travels?
 A guided tour might just be the answer you’re looking for!
 Not only is it budget-friendly (only 20€!), but it’ll also ensure that you have a stress-free experience without dealing with the hassle of parking and navigation.
-It’s definitely worth giving yourself a break and taking the opportunity to sit back, relax, and enjoy the ride!

 Want to explore the area on your own terms?
 Well, you’re in luck!
 You have a couple of options to embark on this tour solo.
 First, you can hop in your own trusty steed and hit the road.
 Or, if you prefer to let someone else do the driving, you can take advantage of the reliable local bus system.